evgenyneu/angular-markdown-preview/README.md

 * `bower install angular-markdown-preview`
 * On your web page include `marked.js` and `markdown_preview.js`.
 They were downloaded by bower in the previous step.
-* Add `evgenyneu.markdown-preview` module to your AngularJS module or add `ng-app='evgenyneu.markdown-preview'` attribute in HTML.
+* Add `evgenyneu.markdown-preview` module to your AngularJS dependencies or add `ng-app='evgenyneu.markdown-preview'` attribute in HTML.

 ## Usage